 Cholorophyll a is the photosynthetic pigment that causes the green color in algae and plants.
 The concentration of Chlorophyll a is directly related to the amount of algae living in the water; lakes with high nutrient levels typically support larger numbers of algae.
-Tables 12 & 13 below depicts results of Total Phosphorus and Chlorophyll a over the past four years.
-According to interpretations from ICLP, the trend indicates a decrease in Total Phosphorus over the sampling period, while Chlorophyll a levels remained fairly consistent in Cordry Lake and decrease in both parameters for East Lake.
+Table 10 below depicts results of Total Phosphorus and Chlorophyll a over the past four years.
+According to interpretations from ICLP, the trend for Sweetwater Lake indicates a decrease in Total Phosphorus over the sampling period, while Chlorophyll a levels increased.
 Indiana statewide averages for Total Phosphorus and Chlorophyll a in 2005 were 36.3 and 6.49, respectively.
-Cordry Lake was well below these averages and East Lake was also significantly lower.
+Sweetwater Lake was well below these averages and in fact, recorded the lowest mean Total Phosphorus level for any lake in the state..